mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 as well as to pickers for field editing (when rendering `<DatePicker />` and using the input to edit the value).
 :::

-The field components have an internal state to update the visible value.
+The field components have an internal state controlling the visible value.

 It will only call the `onChange` callback when: